 If you require technical assistance please contact the dedicated assistance phone line on 03 9078 9726 between 9.00am and 5.00pm.

 For more information on Zoom view the Zoom user guide.

 The joint Inquiry and Advisory Committee (IAC) was appointed to consider the Environment Effects Statement (EES), draft Planning Scheme Amendments (PSA), and Works Approval Application (WAA) prepared for the project to advise the Minister for Planning.
+The IAC is also appointed as a Panel to consider and advise the Minister for Energy, Environment and Climate Change on the pipeline license application.
 The IAC comprises Kathy Mitchell (Chair), Michael Kirsch (Deputy Chair), Jacquelle Gorski, Chris Harty and Trevor McCullough.
 See the IAC member biographies here.

 The proposal includes two components:

 - Gas Import Jetty Works comprising a floating storage and regasification unit (FSRU) at Crib Point Jetty, jetty infrastructure including marine loading arms and gas piping on the jetty, and the Crib Point Receiving Facility on land adjacent to the jetty.